fluencelabs/examples/aqua-examples/ts-oracle/Readme.md

 ]
 ```

-To do the housekeeping, we need to remove the service we deployed.
+For housekeeping purposes, we need to remove the service we deployed.
 It can be easily done with:

 ```bash
 fluence remove